jaantollander/masters-thesis/content/30_monitoring.md

 However, the approach makes queries and analysis more computationally intensive.

 Our implementation used the *InfluxDB line protocol* for communication because we designed the code initially for InfluxDB.
-Due to the scaling problem, we use TimescaleDB and suggest using JSON for communication instead.
+Due to the scaling problem, we use TimescaleDB and suggest using more efficient line protocol for communication instead.
 Next, we describe the monitoring client and the message structure using JSON.

 <!-- In the description, we present here, we used the time the call was made as the timestamp and stored the snapshot time as a value similar to the statistics. -->